kcarnold/live-outline/README.md

 - Copy `template.env` to `.env`
 - Get a [y-sweet account](https://jamsocket.com/) (free is fine).
 Put the API key it gives you in `.env`.
-- Get an [Anthropic API key](https://console.anthropic.com/settings/keys).
+- Get a Gemini API key.
 Likewise, it goes in `.env`.
 - Run `yarn` to install packages.

 ## To run